Writers Write is a resource for writers. If you are you participating in NaNoWriMo, use our NaNoWriMo brainstormer worksheet to plan your novel.

 We all get stuck and it sucks.
 Sometimes we are so entrenched in our stories that we can’t think of a way out.
-NaNoWriMo is starting next week.
+NaNoWriMo is here.
 Somewhere between 1 and 30 November chances are you are going to get stuck.

 When we chase word counts we become desperate.
 We add characters, settings and write pages of description just to reach the goal.
 We make all the classic overwriting mistakes.
 We add, because well, what else are you supposed to do?

-I wrote this post last year: The Cell Phone Reaction – How To Make The Most Of Your Scenes, where I discuss how we often overlook the scenes we already have.
+I wrote a post last year: How To Make The Most Of Your Scenes, where I discuss how we often overlook the scenes we already have.
 Below you will find a worksheet to help you.
 When you get stuck you should use it to brainstorm.
 By completing this you will have options for more scenes.

 Take a look at this example:

 You character runs into her ex.
 What happens next?
 I have given you three scenarios, three ways they might play out, and three possible results from each interaction.

 ① She approaches him

 1. They chat

 She walks up to her husband

 3. He is with his new wife